symfony/symfony-docs/configuration.rst

 credentials are usually different in production versus your local machine).
 If the values are sensitive, you can even :doc:`encrypt them as secrets </configuration/secrets>`.

-You can reference environment variables using the special syntax ``%env(ENV_VAR_NAME)%``.
-The values of these options are resolved at runtime (only once per request, to not impact performance).
+Use the special syntax ``%env(ENV_VAR_NAME)%`` to reference environment variables.

-Note that not all config options are compatible with environment variables.
-There are `cases <https://github.com/symfony/symfony/issues/39902>`_ which may require refactoring the config definition in order to work with environment variables.
+The values of these options are resolved at runtime (only once per request, to not impact performance) so you can change the application behavior without having to clear the cache.

 This example shows how you could configure the database connection using an env var: